McGuire, Finn Rep Women's Cross Country with Region Awards

-McGuire's Wolverine cross country teams earned five consecutive Big Ten championships in the early-mid 2000's (2002, '03, '04, '05, '06), finished as NCAA Great Lakes Regional champions in 2004, '05, '08, '11, '12 and '13, and once claimed four straight top-six showings at the NCAA Championships, including a third-place effort in 2006 -- the second-best finish in program history.
-McGuire boasts nine Big Ten Coach of the Year citations and has been named NCAA Regional Coach of the Year eight times.
+McGuire's Wolverine cross country teams earned five consecutive Big Ten championships in the early-mid 2000's (2002, '03, '04, '05, '06), finished as NCAA Great Lakes Regional champions in 2004, '05, '08, '11, '12, '13 and '15, and once claimed four straight top-six showings at the NCAA Championships, including a third-place effort in 2006 -- the second-best finish in program history.
+McGuire boasts nine Big Ten Coach of the Year citations and has been named NCAA Regional Coach of the Year nine times as well.

 In his first year as head coach, McGuire won the program's first Big Ten title in 1992 and strung together three consecutive Big Ten championships from 1992-94.
 During those three seasons, Michigan celebrated its first Big Ten individual champion in Molly McClimon, who captured top billing in 1993.
 McGuire has coached six Wolverine harriers to the Big Ten individual crown, including McGregor who claimed back-to-back titles in 1997 and 1998 and Finn, who is the only woman to win three 6K titles (2013, '15, '16).

 McGuire was named head women's cross country coach in 1992 after two seasons as an assistant coach.
 He joined the Michigan staff in 1990 after holding coaching and recruiting positions at the University of Kansas and Eastern Michigan University.
 At Kansas, McGuire handled recruiting while working with the distance runners.
 McGuire helped lead EMU to one cross country and three track and field Mid-American Conference championships.

 As a Wolverine student-athlete (1976-79), McGuire was an All-American under legendary U-M men's cross country coach Ron Warhurst.
 McGuire set the Big Ten three-mile record (now retired) in 1976, while competing with the Wolverine cross country and track teams.
 He competed on the U.S. cross country team at the World Cross Country Championships in Madrid, Spain, and won the 1981 Detroit Free Press Marathon.

 Originally from Matawan, New Jersey, McGuire earned a degree in social studies and history from the University of Michigan in 1979.
 He currently resides in Ann Arbor.

 McGuire by the Numbers